gristlabs/grist-plugin-examples/README.md

 ### How to use

 Some examples may require an additional build step.
-Please consult each examples README.md for details.
+Please consult each example's README.md for details.
 For example, Shopify (Example 5) requires an `npm install` step and a local configuration file with Shopify credentials.